CSantana23/Assignment-4-Paper-Review-Database/README.md

 - SUBMITS_REVIEW
 - HAS

-Insert data from the file titled PaperReviewDataInsert.sql
+Insert data from the file titled